Information for People Stopped and Searched

 Further Cumbria Stop Search statistics can also be found at Police.uk click here.

-S.60 is different to other stop and search powers in that it requires the authority of a Chief Officer and officers carrying out the search itself, do not require reasonable grounds to suspect that the person or vehicle is carrying weapons.
+Section 60 is different to other stop and search powers in that it requires the authority of a Superintendent and officers carrying out the search itself, do not require reasonable grounds to suspect that the person or vehicle is carrying weapons.

-Cumbria Constabulary utilises this power infrequently, with only four authorities since 2010, hence why there is no significant data in relation to S.60 in the above data set.
+Cumbria Police utilises this power infrequently, with only four authorities since 2010, hence why there is no significant data in relation to Section 60 in the above data set.

-The process for the authority of a S60 in Cumbria can be accessed here
+The process for the authority of a Section 60 in Cumbria can be accessed here.

 Lay Observation Scheme